DOdrums/PortfolioProjectThree/README.md

 ### Features

 The app is divided into two main sections, 'show/edit inventory' and 'add a product'.
-These to sections together hold all the features of the app.
+These two sections together hold all the features of the app.
 The third option is a explanation page and the last is simply to quit the app.

 #### Main page